zackbloom/pb/README.md

 Leadit looks first at `PB_EDITOR`, then `EDITOR` environment variables for the editor, `PB_LS` for ls.

 You must use full paths, and can include any applicable command line flags.
-Paths with spaces will not work properly.
+Commands with spaces will not work properly.